peerigon/parse-domain/README.md

 ## Expected output

-When parsing a domain there are 4 possible results:
+When parsing a hostname there are 5 possible results:

 - invalid
+- it is an IPv4 or IPv6 address
-- formally correct and the domain name
+- formally correct and the domain
   - is reserved
   - is not listed in the public suffix list
   - is listed